spacetj/production-readiness/01-stability-reliability/README.md

 <img src="./assets/buildpack.png" width="100px" height="100px" align="left" style="padding-right:15px"/>

-Buildpack can build images without dockerfiles, it uses auto-detection instead.
-It tests groups of buildpacks against your source code and the first group that fits your source code will become the selected set of buildpacks.
-Criteria is specific to each buildpack – for instance, an NPM buildpack looks for a package.json, and a Go buildpack looks for Go source files.
+Buildpack can build images without a Dockerfile.
+It uses auto-detection instead.
+It tests groups of buildpacks against your source code, and the first group that fits your source code will become the selected set of buildpacks.
+Criteria are specific to each buildpack – for instance, an NPM buildpack looks for a package.json, and a Go buildpack looks for Go source files, etc.

 | Open Source                                  | Maintained By | First Release |
 | -------------------------------------------- | ------------- | ------------- |